MarcusPlusPlusPlus/enzo-marc/README.md

 ## Used tools in this project

-Used tools : Python 3.8.0, Flask==1.1.1
+Used tools : Python 3.8.0, Flask==1.1.1 and Flask-SQLAlchemy==2.4.1
 Flask is a WSGI lightweight web framework for python.
 ## Possible improvements

-- Check TOP-10 owasp security risks
+- Check TOP-10 owasp security risks.
-- Use another way to store gazouilles.
+- Manage spam gazouilles.
-- Use an account to send gazouilles.
+- auto block keywords or gazouilles.
+- Being able to timeout specific user.
+- Have a proper project structure.
 - Being able to modify gazouilles our own gazouilles.
 - Search for specific gazouilles.
 - Send different type of gazouille (text, link, media).